What are the day to day operations of this route?

 Can I finance the route?

-Yes, company related financing is available for an estimated $59,000 for 10 years.
+Yes, company related financing is available for an estimated $64,000 for 10 years.
 Additional qualifications require a background check and a 10% cash reserve of the selling price.
 Down payment for the remaining balance requires a certified cashier’s check at closing.
 If more financing is needed you can review additional Financing Options Here.

 What are my expenses and overhead?